Dates: November 24 – December 6, 2025

 Meals: breakfast, lunch

 * The order of visits and excursions, as well as logistics of the expedition, can be modified according to local conditions (i.e. flight schedule, state of roads, state of security, schedule of festivals or ceremonies etc.).
-In the event of cancellation of domestic flight, the program can be respectively changed.
 If some visits and/or tours could not be done due to external conditions, they will be replaced when possible.

 ** The participant of expedition to Niger must be motivated to be respectful to the culture of local tribes, be aware of the objectives of the trip and possible program changes depending on external conditions, security conditions and any other reasons, be able to adapt to the new environment and culture.